jcoudsi/ios-half-rounds-meter/README.md

 iOS Half Rounds Meter
 =====================

-A meter wich displays information with two half rounds
+A custom meter view wich displays information with two half rounds.
+HalfRoundsMeterView inherits from UIView and exposes all its properties and method.

 Installation
 ============